benzionyunger/VueDjangoTemplate/README.md

 - Run `docker-compose -f docker-compose-prod.yml up -d`
 - Check your app is running at your [localhost](http://localhost), which is default port 80.

-## How to launch a docker production environment -on a _remote server_.
+## How to launch a docker production environment on a _remote server_.
 ___
    To enable HTTPS on your website, you need certification from a CA (certification authority).
 [Letsencrypt](https://letsencrypt.org/) is a free certification authority service that provides certs that are valid for 90 days.
 To generate the certs follow the instructions:
-- Run the `generate_domain.py` file in the project's root directory, and enter the domain name.
+- Run the `generate_domain.py` file in the project's root directory with your remote machine's domain name by executing:

+    `python3 generate_dmain.py -d {your_domain}`

     This will replace "{your_domain}" in all the configuration files with the correct domain.
 -  In order to generate the certs, run the following command in your production server from the project root:

     `python3 setup/prod/setup.py`